MarcelF2/tableFilter/README.md

 *Please keep in mind, that this project is still under construction.
 It works, but there SHOULD and WILL be improvements in performance, usability and design.
 Feel free to contribute!*

 ## Usage
-### 1. Insert the tableFilter.js and the style.css to your HTML file:
+### 1. Insert the tableFilter.js and the style.css to your HTML file
 ```
 <script src="tableFilter.js"></script>
 <link rel="stylesheet" href="style.css">
 ```
 Dont forget to adjust the path to the files.

-### 2. Give your table an ID and add the filterTable class:
+### 2. Give your table an ID and add the filterTable class
 ```
 <table id="table1" class="filterTable">
 ```

-### 3. Add a div for displaying the filter icons to your page:
+### 3. Add a div for displaying the filter icons to your page
 ```
 <div id="table1_filter"></div>
 ```